RWDevathon/Android-Tiers-Reforged-Standalone/README.md

 * Introduction of a generic mechanical colonist and animal system.
 * Four tiers of craftable androids to interact, fight, and recruit across 2 new factions and 1 player scenario.
 * Mechanical utility and military drones with animalistic intelligence fulfilling specific target roles for colonies.
-* A special type of massive mechanized warforms to turn the tide of battles and the colony's future deliverable via orbital targeter.
 * A system for emotionless but fully controllable drones.
 * Ability to adjust what races are and are not considered mechanical, even for other mod-added races.
 * Mechanical equivalents of vanilla prosthetics and medicine.